-VI.A.2.b).(1) Direct Supervision: VI.A.2.b).(1).(a) the supervising physician is physically present with the resident during the key portions of the patient interaction; or, VI.A.2.b).(1).(a).(i) PGY-1 residents must initially be supervised directly, only as described in VI.A.2.b).(1).(a).
-(Core) VI.A.2.b).(1).(b) the supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
-VI.A.2.b).(1).(b).(i) When residents are supervised directly through telecommunication technology, the supervising physician and the resident must interact with each other, and with the patient, when applicable, to solicit the key elements related to the encounter, and agree upon the significant findings and plan of action, including components of radiation treatment planning.
-(Core) VI.A.2.b).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision.
+VI.A.2.b).(1) Direct Supervision:

+VI.A.2.b).(1).(a) the supervising physician is physically present with the resident during the key portions of the patient interaction; or,

+VI.A.2.b).(1).(a).(i) PGY-1 residents must initially be supervised directly, only as described in VI.A.2.b).(1).(a).
+(Core) [The Review Committee may describe the conditions under which PGY-1 residents progress to be supervised indirectly] VI.A.2.b).(1).(b) the supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+VI.A.2.b).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision.
 VI.A.2.b).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
 VI.A.2.c) The program must define when physical presence of a supervising physician is required.
 (Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
 (Core) VI.A.2.d).(1) The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones.
+(Core) VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to residents based on the needs of the patient and the skills of each resident.
+(Core) VI.A.2.d).(3) Senior residents or fellows should serve in a supervisory role to junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
+(Detail) VI.A.2.e) Programs must set guidelines for circumstances and events in which residents must communicate with the supervising faculty member(s).
 (Core)

-VI.A.2.d).(2) Faculty members functioning as supervising
+VI.A.2.e).(1)